fubar2/treeval_gal/README.md

 # treeval_gal

 ### tl;dr

-Translate the Sanger [TreeVal NF DDL](https://github.com/sanger-tol/treeval/tree/dev) workflow into Galaxy.
-Extends ongoing collaboration between the [Galaxy](https://galaxyproject.org/) and [VGP](https://vertebrategenomesproject.org/) communities.
-Just started.
-If you would like to contribute, please join us.
+Very new proposal in the ongoing collaboration between the [Galaxy](https://galaxyproject.org/) and [VGP](https://vertebrategenomesproject.org/) communities to translate the Sanger [TreeVal NF DDL](https://github.com/sanger-tol/treeval/tree/dev) workflow into Galaxy.
+Anyone with an interest is cordially invited to pitch in.

 ### Work in Progress - documenting TreeVal